CCurl/c3/README.md

     - name:    char[14] (NULL terminated)

 ## Registers
-- c3 provides 10 "virtual registers"", r0 thru r9.
+- c3 provides 10 "virtual registers", r0 thru r9.
-- There are 4 register operations: rX, sX, iX, dX.
+- There are 6 register operations: +regs, rX, sX, iX, dX, -regs.
+- +regs   saves the current registers.
 - r4      pushes the contents of register 4.
 - s4      sets the contents of register 4 from TOS.
 - i4      increments the contents of register 4.
 - d4      decrements the contents of register 4.
+- +regs   restores the last saved 10 new registers.

 ## Temporary words
 - c3 provides 10 temporary words, T0 thru T9.
+- They are intended to be helpful in factoring code.
+- Defining a temporary word does not add an entry to the dictionary.
 - A temporary word can be redefined as often as desired.
-- Creating a temporary word does not add an entry to the dictionary.
+- When redefined, previous references to the word are unchanged.
 - A temporary word cannot be IMMEDIATE.

 ## c3 Base system reference